menu

 Which Brothers' War card are you most excited for?

 I would love to get a retro Mystic Forge, but I'm mostly drawn to the set because of the story.
-I remember reading about Urza, Mishra, and the Board the Weatherlight and her crew dealing with the Phyrexians.
+I remember reading about Urza, Mishra, and the Weatherlight and her crew dealing with the Phyrexians.
 I'm enjoying that immensely.

 Aaron Forsythe, Vice President of Magic Design, recently asked, "Why has sanctioned Standard play declined relative to other formats in your store?"
 What would you say?